How to Get on the Chinoiserie Train Without Going Overboard

 Even if you don’t know it by name, you’ve most likely seen Chinoiserie decor over the years.

-I remember seeing it at homes of older people when I was a kid.
+I remember seeing it in the homes of older people when I was a kid.

 Today, I can’t flip a page in a magazine or scroll through Pinterest without seeing homes featuring Chinoiserie.